xorpd/idsearch/README.md

 and data quickly in big databases.
 It also allows combination of various search conditions using functional based syntax.

+Requirements for your system:
+- IDA >= 6.6
+- Python >= 2.7
+- Tested only on Windows >= 7.
+Might work on Linux, if your sqlite is new enough to support fts4.
+(On windows it is downloaded automatically if current version is too old).

 ## How it works?